nWidart/DbExporter/readme.md

 ## TODO
 * Export data too.
 It would be cool if it could also generate a seed file based of the data in the tables.
 This would be more usefull to run on the production server to get the seed on the development server.
+* Deploy the migration directly to the production server ready to be migrated. (as an option)
+* Make commands to do the same thing (export db to migration)

 ## Credits